PIH/openmrs-distro-pihemr/README.md

 The configuration for which components are enabled is in [mirebalais-puppet/.../pih-config-<site>.json](https://github.com/PIH/mirebalais-puppet/tree/master/mirebalais-modules/openmrs/files/config).
 Components are defined in [pihcore/.../config/Components.java](https://github.com/PIH/openmrs-module-pihcore/blob/master/api/src/main/java/org/openmrs/module/pihcore/config/Components.java).
 Based on these component selections (and often some other criteria) CALF ([mirebalais/.../CustomAppLoaderFactory.java](https://github.com/PIH/openmrs-module-mirebalais/blob/master/api/src/main/java/org/openmrs/module/mirebalais/apploader/CustomAppLoaderFactory.java)) loads apps and forms.
 Apps are defined in [mirebalais/.../CustomAppLoaderConstants.java](https://github.com/PIH/openmrs-module-mirebalais/blob/master/api/src/main/java/org/openmrs/module/mirebalais/apploader/CustomAppLoaderConstants.java).

+## Diagnoses

+In OpenMRS, the list of diagnoses to use is the set of all diagnosis concepts contained in the concept sets of diagnoses contained in the set of sets of diagnoses named by the global property `emr.concept.diagnosisSetOfSets`.
+Read that carefully.

+To break it down a bit:
+1. Create a concept on the Concepts server called something like "MySite primary care diagnosis set" or simply "MySite diagnosis".
+1. Set this concept to be a ConvSet (with datatype NA), and check that it is a set.
+1. Add all the diagnoses you want to it.
+1. Create a concept on the Concepts server called something like "MySite diagnosis set of sets"
+1. Set this concept to be a ConvSet (with datatype NA), and check that it is a set.
+1. Add "MySite primary care diagnosis set" (or whatever you called the other concept) to it.
+1. Export a new version of the MDS package "HUM Clinical Concepts", adding "MySite diagnosis set of sets" to it.
+1. Update that MDS package in mirebalaismetadata.
+1. Add to [pihcore/.../GlobalPropertiesBundle](https://github.com/PIH/openmrs-module-pihcore/blob/master/api/src/main/java/org/openmrs/module/pihcore/deploy/bundle/core/GlobalPropertiesBundle.java) a line resembling `public static final String LIBERIA_DIAGNOSIS_SET_OF_SETS = "ed97232b-1a09-4260-b06c-d193107c32a7";`, but with your site name and the UUID of your "MySite diagnosis set of sets" concept.
+1. Add to your site's MetadataBundle file a line like `properties.put(EmrApiConstants.GP_DIAGNOSIS_SET_OF_SETS, GlobalPropertiesBundle.Concepts.LIBERIA_DIAGNOSIS_SET_OF_SETS);`, but with the constant that you just added to GlobalPropertiesBundle.
+See for example [pihcore/.../LiberiaMetadataBundle](https://github.com/PIH/openmrs-module-pihcore/blob/master/api/src/main/java/org/openmrs/module/pihcore/deploy/bundle/liberia/LiberiaMetadataBundle.java).

 ### Registration Summary Dashboard

 The RegistrationApp seems to provide, by default, a single widget, which displays the information in the "demographics" section.
 It only will display patient attributes - concept/observation data added to the demographics section will always show a blank answer in the dashboard widget.